nginxinc/nginx-one-workshops/labs/lab8/readme.md

 # Upgrade Preparation

-While in this Config Sync Group, Let's go to the `Configuration` taband click on the `Edit Configuration` button in the upper right.
+While in this Config Sync Group, let's go to the `Configuration` tab and click on the `Edit Configuration` button in the upper right.

 ![NGINX One Upgrade 1](media/lab8-upgrade-1.png)